tillmannschiffler/simplequeue/readme.md

 Once you have created the job, and  you can proceed to test the system by running /src/Example/SingleWorker.php.
 This will help you ensure that the setup is working as intended.
 If there are any issues, you can debug the system accordingly.
 With this simple setup process, you can get started with using this system in no time at all.

 Please feel free to mail me with ideas or bugs you found <tillmann.schiffler@gmail.com>

+## Monitoring ##
+As easy as it sounds: count the files in the directory.
+If this is not enough you can examine the journal of systemd to get a better view of jobs per second and so on.